Understanding Verb Conjugations and Patterns in Arabic

 Download the full material here:

-If you are looking for a structured learning environment, consider enrolling in our online classes.
-Our expert instructors can guide you through personalized learning plans and provide you with the support you need to succeed.
-Also, check out other learning services that we offer.
+If you are looking for a structured learning environment, consider enrolling in our Speaking Guide Courses.
+Our expert-designed courses, with the AI-powered practice drills can guide you through your Arabic journey step by step and provide you with the support you need to succeed.
+Also, check out our Free Practice Zone “The Learnground”.

 Arabic verbs can be further classified based on their root letters.
 Three notable types are hollow verbs, final weak verbs and initial weak verbs which have one of the weak letters (حروف العلّة) in their root.